 Who the Roth IRA Conversion Ladder Works Best For

-- Retirees who are willing to stretch the transition from IRA to Roth IRA: Transitions from a Traditional IRA to a Roth IRA are taxed as regular income, so it’s useful to spread the change over as a time frame as possible.
-That way, you won’t increase your taxable income too much in any given year.
+- Retirees who are willing to stretch the transition from IRA to Roth IRA: Transitions from a Traditional IRA to a Roth IRA are taxed as regular income, so it’s useful to spread the change over as long a time frame as possible.
+That way, you will not increase your taxable income too much in any given year.